By Miracle Enuji

 As the odds of who becomes the next Governor of Oil rich Delta State favours a candidate from the Central zone of the State, a former Federal Minister of Education, Olorogun Kenneth Gbagi has declared his intentions to succeed incumbent Governor Ifeanyi Okowa come 2023.

-Olorogun Gbagi, an indigene of Oginibo community in Ughelli South Local Government Area of the Delta State, who many Deltans and political watchers had described his early carnival bid as a distraction of the present government, told a retinue of Journalists on Tuesday, November 12, 2019 that, he doesn’t need state resources as others might be waiting for to kick-start his destined ambition.
+Olorogun Gbagi, an indigene of Oginibo community in Ughelli South Local Government Area of the Delta State, who many Deltans and political watchers have described his early carnival bid as a distraction of the present government, told a retinue of Journalists on Tuesday, November 12, 2019 that, he doesn’t need state resources as others, who might be waiting for it, to kick-start his destined ambition.

 He said, “I have planned for this over the past 24 years and I did not plan to fail.
 I don’t need to collect allowances from government before I can declare my intention to run.
 Those who may be nursing the idea but cannot come out to declare can continue to remain in government to collect their allowances.

 “I said I want to be governor and I have begun consultations.
-I have the bullets to face this battle, I am talking about the financial resources to contest for the position of Governor.
-At the appropriate time we shall separate the men from the boys because in this business, there is no room for children who are still using pampers.”
+I have the bullets to face this battle.
+I am talking about the financial resources to contest for the position of Governor.
+At the appropriate time we shall separate the men from the boys because in this business, there is no room for children who are still using diapers.”